RV clubs offer yearly or lifetime memberships that give RVers access to parks across the continent, but are they worth paying the fee?

 While Thousand Trails seems like a good idea, it misses the point of RV travel.
 It is the most expensive RV club on our list and it has the feel of vacationing at an all-inclusive resort more than an RV campground.
 The environment is great for family vacations, but maybe not so much for the full-time RVer.
 The only reason we would recommend joining Thousand Trails is if you enjoy their locations and plan to visit them regularly.

-RV clubs are just as different as the people who join them.
-The club you join depends on the type of traveler you are.
+RV clubs are just as individual as the people who join them, and the membership club you join depends on the type of traveler you are.
 If you like to travel alone without much interaction, then a discount club might be the best option for you.
 However, some clubs will accommodate groups of four or less.